Azure-Samples/Hybrid-Golang-Samples/storage/README.md

 ## Running this sample

-1. Open a Powershell or Bash shell in `...\Hybrid-Golang-Samples\dataplane` and enter the following commands:
+1. Open a Powershell or Bash shell in `...\Hybrid-Golang-Samples\storage` and enter the following commands:
     ```
     go mod tidy
     ```